shadowsocks/shadowsocks-go/README.md

 # Install #

+Compiled client binaries are provided on [google code](http://code.google.com/p/shadowsocks-go/downloads/list).

-Pre-compiled binaries will be provided in the future.
-Currently, you can install from source (assume you have go installed):
+You can also install from source (assume you have go installed):

 On server, run